 •If the testes don’t respond to either clomiphene or HCG, this is most likely testicular failure.
 In those cases, treatment with testosterone is appropriate but it will eventually cause testicular shrinkage and infertility.
 If that is the case, be sure to bank sperm.

-Older men who have completed their families and don’t want to maintain fertility can go directly to bioidentical testosterone replacement therapy.
+For instance, older men who have completed their families.
+However, don’t want to maintain fertility can go directly to bioidentical testosterone replacement therapy.
 You can read about the various forms as well as the pros and cons in my blog “Hormone Replacement Options for Men and Women.”

 When it comes to increasing or balancing hormones you must look at the whole person.
 What you eat, drink, think, as well as how much you sleep, the stress and toxins you are exposed to all affect your hormones.
 Hormones can convert into unwanted hormones so if you are experiencing any difficulties, it is best to contact an anti aging, functional medicine doctor who has expertise in bioidentical hormone replacement therapy.